Real Name | Jane Margaret Lakes Harman |

 Fact Sheet

-- Jane Harman is American
+- Jane Harman's nationality is American

-- Jane Harman works as a(n) Politician
+- What does Jane Harman do?
+Jane Harman's job is being a(n) Politician

-- Jane Harman is 79 years old
+- What is Jane Harman's age?
+Jane Harman is 79 years old

 - Which college/university did Jane Harman go to?
 Jane Harman went to Smith College and Harvard Law School

-- Jane Harman has 4 child/children
+- Jane Harman is a proud parent of 4 kids

 FAQ